nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Duke, along with all command class and Parser form the logic box of the product
 <br />![](images/logicuml.jpg)

-<br />Logic box interacts with data box, ie Card, CardList, Subject, SubjectList, ScoreList.
+<br />Logic box interacts with Model box, ie Card, CardList, Subject, SubjectList, ScoreList.
 <br />![](images/modeluml.jpg)

 <br />Finally the storage box, ie Storage class will handle writing and reading the files.